yule-BUAA/MergeLM/README.md

 We evaluate three tasks on five datasets: AlpacaEval (instruction-following), GSM8K and MATH (mathematical reasoning), and HumanEval and MBPP (code-generating).

 Note that we provide GSM8K, MATH, and MBPP datasets in ```math_code_data/``` folder, which are obtained from [WizardLM repository](https://github.com/nlpxucan/WizardLM).
 Other datasets can be automatically downloaded by our codes.
+For language models, you can download them either manually or by our codes.

+You can also modify the ```cache_dir``` in the ```utils/load_config.py``` file to specify your own path to save datasets and models.

 ## Model Merging Methods